tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Modification to the definition of plain old data

-POD concept devided into two separate concepts: _trivial_ (statically initializiable and `memcpy`able) and _standard-layout_ ().
+POD concept devided into two separate concepts: _trivial_ (statically initializiable and `memcpy`able) and _standard-layout_ (compatible with C, member ordering and packing).

-A type that is _trivial_ can be statically initialized.
-It also means that it is valid to copy data around via `memcpy`, rather than having to use a copy constructor.
-The lifetime of a _trivial_ type begins when its storage is defined, not when a constructor completes.

-A trivial class or struct is defined as one that:
+A trivial class or struct is defined as one that has trivial constructors (default, copy and move), trivial copy and move assignment operator and trivial and non virtual destructor.

 1. Has a trivial default constructor.
 This may use the [default constructor syntax](https://en.wikipedia.org/wiki/C%2B%2B11#Explicitly_defaulted_and_deleted_special_member_functions) (`SomeConstructor() = default;`).
 2. Has trivial copy and move constructors, which may use the default syntax.